Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 On the last day, we realized we had several counter service meals that we had not used and found out by asking that we could cash them in for snacks - 1 counter service meal = 3 snacks.
 We purchased Mickey cookies prewrapped and brought them home as gifts instead of just leaving the dollar amount at Disney unused.

 Save time and frustration on your Disney World vacation by preplanning the rides and places of interest that you want to see.
 Then order the FREE customized keepsake quality maps of each of the parks.
 These come direct from Disney World so they are perfectly accurate, visually beautiful and very high quality, all at no cost.
 I just received mine and they truly are beautiful!

 You select the restaurants, entertainment, and attractions.
 They mark out all the stops for you and then mail you a customized map!
 The maps are so visually realistic that you can clearly tell where buildings and landmarks are.
 This is fantastic for everyone, but especially for those of us who have been before and want to save time seeing only specific things.
 Check it out.
 If the link doesn't work, just do a search at the Disney site for customized maps.

 We are planning a Disney World trip for the week after Thanksgiving 2014.
 It will be my 3rd time going and the first time for my dh, dd, and ds.
 (MIL and FIL's first time too if they decide to come with us.)
 We are planning on letting the kids know this Christmas and having that be the "big" shared gift with a Disney shirt, stuffed animal, rolling backpack, and book for each of the kids, as well as using other "gift giving opportunities" throughout the year, i.e. birthdays, to acquire more things they will need or want to take.
-We are planning to stay in one of the resorts as well as using one of the dining packages.

 My questions are these: